chainloop-dev/chainloop/app/controlplane/extensions/README.md

 └─────────────┴────────┴──────────┴─────────────────────────────────────────────────────────┘
 ```

-In addition to the constructor 3 more handlers need to be implemented.
+In addition to the constructor, 3 more handlers need to be implemented.

 ![FanOut sdk](../../../docs/img/fanout-sdk.png)

-### Registration Stage
+### Registration Handler

 Registration is when a specific instance of the extension is configured on a Chainloop organization.
 A registered instance is then available to be attached to any workflow, more on that later.